Principal Investigator Duties & Guide

 - Review proposal for accuracy and departmental compliance.
 OSP strongly suggests that the proposal be reviewed by a colleague.
 In addition, OSP is available for regular reviews of drafts.

 - Complete the Proposal Submission Checklist before submitting to OSP.

 - Send final proposal along with supporting documents to OSP for final submission to the federal agency.
 Please follow deadlines for internal and external submission.

 - Most agencies require electronic submission, and the PI is responsible for contacting OSP to obtain information on directions for use, username, and password.
-In addtion, the PI has to enter the data into the different modules.
+In addition, the PI has to enter the data into the different modules.
 Please request review from OSP as you complete each module for accuracy and compliance.
 OSP is responsible for the final submission of proposal, because access to the submission process is provided only to OSP.

 - Submit hard copies of the proposal to OSP, save a copy of the proposal on your computer, and print copies for your files.

 - Save all correspondence with OSP; you are responsible for question raised by the agency, and you may be asked for input during the negotiating process.

 Once a proposal has been approved for funding, a program official will notify the College.
 The signature accepting the award has to be that of the President.
 All accepted awards must be in the name of CFCC.